zakinder/Fundamental-Law/README.md

     Bow Is Illegal
     Gabriel Or Jebrial Or Begin 4TH Never Ending Azab ForeverLoop(Kursi).
     Unseen Were Stealing Sequence From Begin (For Example: NoahGod,MosesGod,FutureDreamGod,Masia(MessiPlayers),...........bla,bla,bla...)
+    Logos of Flat Surface OutSideIn Profits Statue Of DolySheep Evidence